viccon/sturdyc/README.md

 &nbsp;

-In addition to this, we were also able to reduce our number of outgoing requests by more than 90% after enabling the _refresh coalescing_ option.
+In addition to this, we were also able to reduce our number of outgoing requests by more than 90% after enabling the _refresh coalescing_ functionality.

 # Table of contents